 President Jose Lopes Portilio of Mexico arrived in Moscow for an official visit on Wednesday (17 May).

-President Jose Lopes Portilio of Mexico arrived in Moscow for an official visit on Wednesday (17 May).
+Background: President Jose Lopes Portilio of Mexico arrived in Moscow for an official visit on Wednesday (17 May).
 He had talks with Soviet leaders including President Leonid Brezhnev.

 SYNOPSIS: At Moscow airport a welcoming party, including Soviet Foreign Minister Andrei Gromyko, Prime Minister Mr. Alexei Kosygin, and the Soviet President and Communist Party leader Leonid Brezhnev, was on hand to meet the Mexican President.
 For President Portilio this was his first visit to the Soviet Union.
 He was elected President of Mexico in 1976 and since then has maintained a policy of broadening friendly relations with the Soviet Union.
 Soviet-Mexican diplomatic relations were established in 1924 and during the past ten years several major trade agreements have been signed.

 President Brezhnev has recently announced the kremlin's willingness to sign the Tlatelolco Treaty, barring nuclear weapons from Latin America.
 The treaty, named after a square in Mexico City, was ratified by the United States in 1971.